-Another opportunity for inter-program collaboration is the identification and mitigation of elevated radon levels.
-Radon mitigation is not an allowable health and safety cost for a WAP grantee, and clients must sign an informed consent form regarding radon prior to receiving weatherization services.
-However, HUD Healthy Homes Supplemental funds can be used for radon testing and mitigation, as can funds awarded through this NOFO.
+Identification and mitigation of elevated radon levels offer another opportunity for inter-program collaboration.
+Radon mitigation is not an allowable health and safety cost for a WAP grantee, and clients must sign an informed consent form regarding radon before receiving weatherization services.
+However, HUD Healthy Homes Production funds can be used for radon testing and mitigation, as can funds awarded through this NOFO.